Couch Potatoes (game show): Guests

-During its eight-month run, Couch Potatoes had numerous celebrity guests on the show; they usually appeared in Round Four asking questions about their career or show.
+During its eight-month run, Couch Potatoes had numerous celebrity guests on the show; they usually appeared in Round Four, asking questions about their career or show.
 One show featured Jack Larson and Noel Neill, better known as Jimmy Olsen and Lois Lane from the 1950s series The Adventures of Superman, asking questions about the series.
 Another notable guest was Gary Coleman, who asked questions about Diff'rent Strokes and mentioned to host Summers he was asked to be the youth chairman for the Just Say No Foundation.
 During one week, game show celebrities Bob Eubanks, Jim Lange, Janice Pennington, Wink Martindale, Peter Marshall, Johnny Gilbert, and Gary Owens appeared.

-Other celebs included Cubby O'Brien from The Mickey Mouse Club, Jay North from Dennis the Menace, Larry Mathews from The Dick Van Dyke Show, Isabel Sanford from The Jeffersons, Dick Sargent from Bewitched, Alaina Reed Hall from 227, Dorothy Lyman from Mama's Family, Steve Allen, and Rebeca Arthur from Perfect Strangers.
+Other celebs included Cubby O'Brien from The Mickey Mouse Club, Jay North from Dennis the Menace, Larry Mathews from The Dick Van Dyke Show, Isabel Sanford from The Jeffersons, Dick Sargent from Bewitched, Alaina Reed Hall from 227, Dorothy Lyman from Mama's Family, Khrystyne Haje from "Head of the Class", Steve Allen, and Rebeca Arthur from Perfect Strangers.
 The premiere episode had Dennis Franz as a guest asking questions about Hill Street Blues.